 Because of its relatively recent development as a holiday, there are fewer Hanukkah traditions than other major holidays such as Rosh Hashanah or Passover.
 This means that celebrating Hanukkah can be pretty easy for families, and also that there is lots of room for innovation and personalizing your own family’s observances.

-A Hanukkah menorah, or hanukkiah, is a nine-branched candelabrum used to light Hanukkah candles.
-(Technically, a menorah is a seven-branched candelabrum, but the one we use on Hanukkah has nine branches.
+A Hanukkah menorah, or hanukkiah, is a nine-branched candelabra used to light Hanukkah candles.
+(Technically, a menorah is a seven-branched candelabra, but the one we use on Hanukkah has nine branches.
 Often these words are used interchangeably.)
 One of the branches is always different in some way.
 This branch holds the shamash, the helper candle, which is used to light all the others.

 According to Hanukkah traditions, candles should be lit after sundown.
 On the first night, two candles are lit (one for the first night of Hanukkah plus the shamash).
 Each night after that, an additional candle is added (three on the second night, four on the third night, and so on).
 The candles are added each night from right to left (the “old candles” are put in first), and then they’re lit from left to right.
 The new candle for that night gets lit first.

 There are two blessings that some people say every night while lighting the candles.
 You can say them in Hebrew, in English (click here for the words) or you can find or create your own interpretation that feels right for your family.
 The first blessing is said while holding the lit shamash.
 The second blessing is often said while lighting the candles, though traditions may vary between families.
 There is another blessing, called the Shehecheyanu, which is said only on the first night.
 It’s the same blessing that is traditionally said on the first night of all Jewish holidays and for other special occasions (including wearing new clothes and eating something you haven’t tasted in a while).